-What makes this tank one of the best?: The K2 is considered one of the most advanced main battle tanks in the world.
+What makes this tank one of the best?: The K2 is considered one of the world's most advanced main battle tanks.

-It comes equipped with much the same offensive capability of the German Leopard 2A7.
+It comes equipped with the same offensive capability as the German Leopard 2A7.
 Defensively it makes liberal use of modular composite armor (any further details are classified), Explosive Reactive Armor (ERA), and an advanced passive protection system much like the Leopard 2A7.